pagkly/Zed/Investopedia3/What is a Nonaccrual Loan.md

 The lender changes its allowance for the potential loan loss, sets aside a reserve to protect the bank's financial interests, and may take legal action against the borrower.

-The loan is also put on a [cash basis](https://www.investopedia.com/terms/c/cash-basis-loan.asp), meaning that interest is recorded as earned only if and when a payment is collected, not as an assumed payment.
+The loan is also put on a [[cash basis]](https://www.investopedia.com/terms/c/cash-basis-loan.asp), meaning that interest is recorded as earned only if and when a payment is collected, not as an assumed payment.
 Ordinarily, interest income is accrued on loans, since regular payment of both [principal](https://www.investopedia.com/terms/p/principal.asp) and interest is assumed.

 According to the Federal Deposit Insurance Corp.
 (FDIC), an asset is to be reported as being in nonaccrual status if one of three criteria are met: